 If an elderly driver is showing signs of difficulty with their driving, it is often the surrounding family who will begin to look for help for their parents.
 It can be a challenging and stressful time, many will not want to acknowledge the problem as they will fear losing the independence that driving brings them.
 Some elderly drivers may be called up by the DVLA for a ‘driver assessment’ based either on driving ability or whether a medical condition is affecting their driving.
 A ‘driver assessment’ is conducted like an informal driving test with a different marking system, John Brown’s book covers this in better detail.

 In 2012 I read John Brown’s excellent book ‘Driving is Challenging and Important for Older Drivers’.
-I decided this was an area I wanted to expand into (alongside working with those with special needs / learning difficulties).
+I decided this was an area I wanted to expand into (alongside working with those with ).
 I would like to take this opportunity to recommend the book to anyone who is proactively keen to remain safe in their later years, or to anyone who is trying to support someone in this scenario.
 The book is pictured and if clicked on it will link you to John Brown’s website.